Candidate experience is one of the most researched topics in the HR world. Here’s an A to Z elaboration on “What is candidate experience?”.

 5. Interview: Your best chance to learn more about your prospects and determine whether they'll be a suitable match for the position is during an interview.
 The candidate also has a chance to learn a little bit more about the company.
 A successful interview process is essential to persuading individuals to work for your company.
 You'll be able to make clear decisions and prevent confusion by using an organized interviewing procedure.

 Candidates will become confused and the hiring process will take longer if interviews are repeated with different persons.
 Given that candidates are eager for feedback following the interview process, speed is crucial in this situation.
 Give them a heads-up about your interview procedure, whether it involves a video interview or an in-person interview, and let them know what to anticipate.
-Interviews are the stage that candidates use to

 6. Analysis: Objectively assessing, looking into findings, and adjusting the applicant journey are crucial for optimizing recruiting efforts and enhancing the candidate experience.
 Although time-consuming, backend ATS (application tracking system) data analysis and candidate behavior data can be very helpful in optimizing the hiring funnel.